-M-1.7.1 Conventional bank licensees must have an effective MIS that all on and off-balance sheet credit exposures.
-1-1.7.2 The MIS must enable the senior management to ider
+Islamic bank licensees must have an effective MIS that captures all on and off-balance sheet credit exposures.

-The MIS must enable the senior management to identify any concentrations of risk within the credit portfolio.
+CM-1.7.2 The MIS must enable the senior management to identify any concentrations of risk within the credit portfolio.

-CM-1.7.3 The MIS must comprehensively cover reporting of NPLs, including but not limited to the following:
+CM-1.7.3 The MIS must comprehensively cover reporting of NPEs, including but not limited to the following:

-- (a) NPL related KPIs and performance against the KPIs; - (b) Forbearance activity levels; - (c) Early warning indicators; - (d) Liquidation, foreclosure, provisions for impairment and write offs; and - (e) Risk adjusted returns and capital implications.
+- (a) NPE related KPIs and performance against the KPIs; - (b) Forbearance activity levels; - (c) Early warning indicators; - (d) Liquidation, foreclosure, provisions for impairment and write offs; and - (e) Risk adjusted returns and capital implications.

-The MIS must be able to aggregate all such credit exposures to a single borrower and also aggregate exposures to groups of accounts under common ownership or control.
+The MIS must be able to aggregate all such credit exposures to a single obligor and also aggregate exposures to groups of accounts under common ownership or control.
 This data must be aggregated in an accurate and timely manner and monitored as part of the licensee's credit risk management process.